tytydraco/yessleep/out/New_Year_Same_Me.md

 No, I’m afraid I have to do something more drastic.
 My double was trying to break the mirror earlier, but I sense that he did that just so I wouldn’t have control.
 I think if he breaks it we’ll both die; why else would he bother with the grenades if he could have just smashed the mirror anytime?
 Still, I’d rather smash the mirror then let that monster roam free.

 But there may be another way.
 This whole thing started with a New Year’s Resolution made right at midnight.
 Maybe I can fix it with another.
-I just need to figure out what I should be.
+I just need to figure out what it should be.
 One more hour left until midnight.
 One more hour to decide.

 Any suggestions?